PhilippHoyerCoC/GhostNetFishing/README.md

 The project was developed in Intellij IDEA so the .idea directory with the project config was added to simplify the project startup from another dev.

-The dicision for a TomEE server instead of a Tomcat server is because with a Tomcat in Jakarta EE 9 you have to manually add all the JSF dependencies like Mojarra manually via the pom.xml and before you start configuring an application server manually you can just use the application server directly.
+The decision for a TomEE server instead of a Tomcat server is because with a Tomcat in Jakarta EE 9 you have to manually add all the JSF dependencies like Mojarra manually via the pom.xml and before you start configuring an application server manually you can just use the application server directly.
 The Tomcat is more